210517-Enterprise/demos/week4/README.md

 # Week 4: Multithreading & HTTP
+> *You will be asked about these QC questions on Monday at 2pm EST QC*.

 ## `Thursday`
 - :star: review this [HTTP Study Guide]() (You will be asked about HTTP on Monday.